 Unfortunately, using the gondolas and lifts comes with a price.
 Tickets to the Top of Salzburg are 48 euros.
 It is 38 euros to go to the Alpine center, but I don’t recommend just stopping there; you’ll miss out on a lot!

 Click here for more information on pricing and to purchase tickets prior to visitng Kitzsteinhorn.

-Hope this guide makes visiting Kitzsteinhorn a little easier!
+Planning the visit up Kitzsteinhorn kind of put us to the test; it was confusing to know where to go and how to get the views we had in mind.
+I hope this guide makes visiting Kitzsteinhorn a little easier for you!
 If you are staying in Salzburg, Kitzsteinhorn can easily be made into a day trip, only about an hour and a half from Salzburg.
 Click here for information on what to do in Salzburg!